kubedb/docs/docs/guides/druid/backup/cross-ns-dependencies/index.md

 KubeStash triggers an instant backup as soon as the `BackupConfiguration` is ready.
 After that, backups are scheduled according to the specified schedule.

+Run the following command to watch `BackupSession` CR,

 ```bash
 $ kubectl get backupsession -n demo -w